agnesoft/adev/projects/abuild/high_level_design.md

 ### Build Installation

-By default no installation is done.
+By default, no installation is done.
 It can be enabled and customized.

 ### Bootstrapping